 We will keep your information active for as long as required to enable us to operate our services, but we will not keep your information active for any longer than is necessary.
 We will take into consideration our legal obligations and tax and accounting rules when determining how long we should keep your information active.

-However, in some cases there will be reasons for your data to remain active after this time: for example, if you have claimed Gift Aid and we need to hold your details for tax purposes.
-In this case, we will cease to send you marketing communications after the initial 2 year period since your last interaction with us, and will only continue to use your data for administrative purposes.
+However, in some cases, there will be reasons for your data to remain active after this time, for example; if you have claimed Gift Aid and we need to hold your details for tax purposes.
+In this case, we will cease to send you marketing communications after the initial two year period since your last interaction with us, and will only continue to use your data for administrative purposes.

-If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify the gift against the pledge.
+If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify your gift against the pledge.

 You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about the vital work we do for the hospital and our events and activities then please let us know at any time by contacting our Supporter Care Team on 020 7848 4701 or email@example.com.
+If you do not want to receive direct marketing communications from us about the vital work we do for the hospital and our events and activities, you can unsubscribe here, by contacting our Supporter Care Team via email at email@example.com or by phone on 020 7848 4701, please note, we are currently operating a call-back system.

 We will not contact you for marketing purposes by post, email, and phone or text message if you have told us you do not want to hear from us by any of those channels.
 If the telephone number we hold for you is registered with the Telephone Preference Service (TPS) then we will not contact you on that phone number except for administrative purposes.

-If you choose to send a donation or communication to us by text message we promise to make it clear to you before you text what you are consenting to and provide instructions for how you can opt out.
+If you choose to send a donation or communication to us by text message we promise to make it clear about any charges, and will not contact you further by SMS unless you provide your explicit consent.

 We will only ever share your data in other circumstances if we have your explicit and informed consent.